alyssaw90/event-site/README.md

-#Promote Your Events Whatever They Are!

-This site was designed to promote Microsoft Interoperability events, but it can be used to promote any kind of event you want.

 ##Getting Started

 This site uses a SQL database with Sequelize as its ORM.
 If you need to learn about Sequelize, they have [helpful documentation](http://docs.sequelizejs.com/en/latest/).
 It is currently set up to use SQL Server, but Sequelize will work with any SQL database.
 If you want to use SQL Server, then you don't need to make any changes, just run `npm install` then store your database name, user name and password in file named `.env` and store it in the in the root directory.
 If you want to use a different SQL you can find how to do that on [this page](http://docs.sequelizejs.com/en/latest/docs/getting-started/) in the Sequelize docs.
 A note on the Sequelize docs: In the Sequelize docs they declare Sequelize with `var Sequelize = require('sequelize');` and connect to their database with `var sequelize = new Sequelize('database', 'username', 'password');`, instead of this, I use `let Sql = require('sequelize');` and `let sql = new Sql('database', 'username', 'password');`, so I don't have to type as much.
 It makes no difference, but I want to avoid confusion for anyone comparing my code to the Sequelize docs.
 Note however that you have to use `var` or `let` using `const` with Sequelize will cause errors.

 To use environment variables locally, create a file called `.env` and save it to the root of your project.
 Then add environment-specific variables on new lines with the following pattern `NAME=VALUE`. `process.env` will now have acccess to the keys and values defined in the `.env` file.
 The  Authentication is done with a local strategy as well as with OAuth from Azure Active Directory.
 You do not have to use the OAuth, but the site will not work properly without access to the database, so you must at least include your database connection information.
-To use OAuth and connect to your database And enter the following keys and values:
+To use OAuth and connect to your database enter the following keys and values:

 ```
 DB_PASS=YourPassword